-Montemaggiore's wine production facility does not lend itself to tours and tastings, however, we host regular tastings in the Healdsburg area on the Second Saturday of very month.
-We also participate in many wine events in California and around the country.
+Montemaggiore's wine production facility does not lend itself to tours and tastings.
+We do participate in many wine events in California and around the country.
 We hope to connect with you soon!

 If you live or work in the Bay Area and are interested in hosting an in-home or on-site tasting at your company, please contact us.